iQueBrew/iquebrew.github.io/en/sigpatches.md

 - Familiarity with commandline tools
 - A hex editor (I recommend HxD on Windows and also HxD on Linux via wine)
+- Some way to determine SHA-1 hashes (HxD can do this)
 - iQueCrypt and familiarity with its usage, or another way to encrypt/decrypt data with AES-CBC-128; pycryptodomex works for this
 - iQueTool and familiarity with its usage, or another way to build NAND images with arbitrary SKSAs
 - A copy of SKSA 1106 (other SKSAs will work, but you'll have to find the SA2 patch locations yourself)